ratatui/ratatui/CONTRIBUTING.md

 All contributions are obviously welcome.
 Please include as many details as possible in your PR description to help the reviewer (follow the provided template).
-Make sure to highlight changes which may need additional attention or you are uncertain about.
+Make sure to highlight changes which may need additional attention, or you are uncertain about.
 Any idea with a large scale impact on the crate or its users should ideally be discussed in a "Feature Request" issue beforehand.

-### Keep PRs small, intentional and focused
+### Keep PRs small, intentional, and focused

 Try to do one pull request per change.
 The time taken to review a PR grows exponential with the size of the change.
 Small focused PRs will generally be much more faster to review.
 PRs that include both